Universal Algebra in UniMath: Introduction

-This approach led us to prove both a recursion and induction principle on terms that is evaluable as a functional term of the formal system.
-This is somehow mandatory when sticking to a form of (small scale) reflection: with our formalized stack-machine we have written in UniMath an implicit algorithm to compute terms over a signature; by means of our induction principle we can run it -- so to speak -- \emph{within} the very formal system of UniMath, and use it to reason about terms in a safe way.
+This approach led us to prove a recursion and induction principle on terms that are evaluable as a functional term of the formal system.
+This performance is somehow mandatory when adhering to a general constructive and computational approach such as (small scale) reflection~\citep{DBLP:journals/jfrea/Beeson16, Gonthier_Mahboubi_2010}: with our formalised stack machine, we have written in UniMath an implicit algorithm to compute terms over a signature; using our induction principle, we can run it -- so to speak -- \emph{within} the very formal system of UniMath, and use it to reason about terms safely.

-Moreover, our methodology sympathizes (in a sense) with what Barendregt called Poincar\'e principle: our implementation of terms allows us to rely on the very core engine of UniMath when dealing with these formal objects, so that whenever we want to handle them we can focus on the real demonstrative contents of the formalization, leaving to the automation behind the computer proof assistant the trivial computational steps involved in the very proof-term.
+Moreover, our methodology sympathises (in a sense) with the so-called Poincar\'e principle of~\cite{DBLP:journals/jsc/BarendregtC01}: our implementation of terms allows us to rely on the very core engine of UniMath when dealing with these formal objects so that whenever we want to handle them, we can focus on the actual demonstrative contents of the formalisation, leaving to the automation behind the computer proof assistant the trivial computational steps involved in the very proof-term.

-Generally speaking, we find standard categorical presentations, though perspicaciously elegant in their abstractness, lacking a certain suitability for computerized mathematics.
-By contrast, our goal is justified by a specific need of methodological coherence -- we just sketched it few line above -- when approaching a work in formalization.
-Having proof-terms that the computational machinery of UniMath practically evaluates as a correctly typed function seems to fit the philosophy and aims of the mechanization of mathematics better than just giving a formal counterpart of traditional mathematical notions that the computer cannot handle feasibly.
+Generally speaking, standard categorical presentations, though perspicaciously elegant in their abstractness, lack specific suitability for computerised mathematics.
+By contrast, our goal is justified by a specific need for methodological coherence -- we just sketched it a few lines above -- when approaching a work in formalisation.
+Having proof terms that the computational machinery of UniMath practically evaluates as a correctly typed function fits the philosophy and aims of the mechanisation of mathematics better than just giving a formal counterpart of traditional mathematical notions that the computer cannot handle feasibly.